holgerroth/NVFlare/research/auto-fl-research/templates/literature_loop.md

 - Keep the weight-power code only if one of these candidates beats or ties the current best with a defensible simplicity/runtime trade-off.
 - If both fail, revert the optional weight-power code before moving to FedDyn/FedDC-style stateful drift correction.
+- Outcome: both weight-power candidates underperformed.
+Uniform weighting scored `0.904000`; square-root weighting scored `0.904800`.
+- Action: revert the optional weight-power code and do not repeat FedNova client-weight flattening under this stack without a new signal.